Respite makes a difference

 We believe that a cancer diagnosis affects the cancer patient, the caregiver and the family members in complex ways.
 Our hope for each of our travelers is that while on respite, they laugh a little louder, hug a little more and recognize that love defines their life story, not cancer.
 Our program is structured to effectuate meaningful change following a model for family health.
 This model includes family, brain, physical, psychosocial, emotional, spiritual and financial health.
 Learn more about how our program affects these areas here.

 We strive to create a meaningful experience for each traveler and ask our patients and nominators to complete pre and post respite outcome measures.
 We invite you to view the results below.
-We are proud to report that 100% of nominators report post-respite improvement in their patient’s outlook on cancer.
+We also encourage you to view the outcomes outlined in our strategic plan that are specific to respites with our travel partner, Woodloch Resort.